epsilon1797/Chat-application/readme.txt

 	7. logout.php: It contain codes the enable use to exit the chat room.
 	8. sess.php: It contain the detail about the user currently active at a particular time.
 	9. signup: It contain the codes that help user to register on the website.

+Implementation Detail:

+-I have used html,css,php and mysqladmin along with Amazon web services.
+-there are total 9 php files and 1 database name mydatabase having two table posts and signup.
+-posts has 4 columns they are id, msg, name, date.
+-signup has 3 columns they are uid, name, email, password.
+-The database was created on phpmyadmin.
+-The private cloud that was used to deploy application is AMAZON WEB SERVICES.
+-The ec2 instance was created and apache2, php and mysql were installed with the help of following commands:-
+	-sudo apt-get install apache2
+	-sudo apt-get install php7.0
+	-sudo apt-get install mysql-server mysql-client
+-At last the database was connected by enter userid and password in dbh.php file.